-On March 13, 2009, Everest Re's, Bermuda Re's and Everest National's ratings were downgraded one level by Standard & Poor's to "A+".
-However, we cannot assure that a further downgrade will not occur in the future if we do not continue to meet the evolving criteria expected of our current rating.
+On March 13, 2009, Standard & Poor's downgraded its ratings of Everest Re, Bermuda Re and Everest National one level to "A+".
+It is possible that a further downgrade will occur in the future if we do not continue to meet the evolving criteria expected of our current rating.
 In that regard, several of the rating agencies are in the process of modifying their approaches to evaluating enterprise risk management and its impact on ratings.
 Therefore, we cannot predict the outcome of this reassessment or its potential impact upon our ratings.

 Consistent with market practice, much of our treaty reinsurance business allows the ceding company to terminate the contract or seek collateralization of our obligations in the event of a rating downgrade below a certain threshold.
 The termination provision would generally be triggered if a rating fell below A.M.
 Best's Arating level, which is three levels below Everest Re's current rating of A+.
 To a lesser extent, Everest Re also has modest exposure to reinsurance contracts that contain provisions for obligatory funding of outstanding liabilities in the event of a rating agency downgrade.
-That provision would also generally be triggered if Everest Re's rating fell below A.M.
-Best's A-rating level.
+Those provisions would also generally be triggered if Everest Re's rating fell below A.M.
+Best's A- rating level.

-The failure of our insureds, intermediaries and reinsurers to satisfy their obligations to us could reduce our net income.
+The failure of our insureds, intermediaries and reinsurers to satisfy their obligations to us could reduce our income.